Technical Review by

 Libraesva Email Security is a multi-layered email protection platform from Italian vendor Libraesva, founded in 2013.
 It integrates with Microsoft 365, Google Workspace, and on-premises Exchange using both gateway and API-based filtering.
 We think Libraesva is a strong option for mid-to-large organizations, particularly in education, government, and finance, that want AI-driven threat detection with flexible deployment options.

 We were impressed by Libraesva’s AI approach, particularly the Semantic AI engine processing email content locally rather than sending data to external cloud AI services.
 That’s a meaningful differentiator for organizations with strict data sovereignty requirements.
 The Social Graph feature, which visualizes relationships between internal and external domains, is a useful tool for threat investigation.
 Libraesva supports on-premises, cloud, or hybrid deployment, and includes Email Continuity for platform outages, which is good to see.
 With that said, the initial setup is manual; admins need to configure API permissions and connectors themselves, though Libraesva provides onboarding support for this.
-If your organization needs strong email protection with privacy-first AI and flexible infrastructure options, Libraesva is well worth considering.

 Microsoft Defender for Office 365 (formerly Microsoft Advanced Threat Protection) is the native email and collaboration security layer built directly into the M365 stack.
 We think the deep integration with the Microsoft environment is the structural advantage here.
 Protection applies across Exchange Online, SharePoint, OneDrive, and Teams without additional deployment steps.

 Customers say deployment and management are straightforward, and threat analysis reports help teams understand what’s hitting their environment.
 Real-time detection catches most of what you’d expect.
-Microsoft Defender is a popular choice with customers as a low-cost solution that works directly with Office 365.
+Microsoft Defender is a popular choice as a low-cost solution that works directly with Office 365.
 Some customer reviews note that false positives can quarantine legitimate emails while some phishing gets through.

 We think Defender makes sense as a baseline for organizations already invested in the Microsoft stack.
 The native integration is hard to beat, and the pricing is competitive, especially on E5 licensing.
 With that said, the spam filtering, admin features, and phishing protection are not as developed as the dedicated third-party solutions on this list.
 If you need granular policy control or face sophisticated targeted attacks, a dedicated third-party solution layered on top will give you stronger coverage.